 - Site orientation and features: It’s important to consider how a lot’s placement will affect your day-to-day life.
 Is your potential lot in or near an area with a heavy amount of traffic?
 This can impact your home’s sense of peace, and it can also create dangers for small children.
 Would you prefer a corner lot for more privacy and sidewalk space?
 If your potential lot is located at a T-intersection, or a lot that faces an incoming street, you’ll need to be prepared for the constant headlights of oncoming traffic.

 Hire a home builder to Help You Build a New Home on Your Lot

 Just because you’re building on your own lot doesn’t mean you have to go through more of the process by yourself.
 The earlier you partner with a trustworthy home builder—even before buying your land, if applicable—the more time, money and headache you’ll save.
 An experienced home builder will bring their expertise to the table, helping you determine the best placement of the home as well as whether or not you should build on a particular lot at all.
 Here are some critical elements they can help you address:

 - Prepping your lot:You may need to remove trees, large rocks or other building obstructions or move earth in and out of your lot.

 - Hooking up utilities: If gas, water and electric aren’t already routed to your new lot, your local utility companies will need to hook them up.

 No more Googling “Can I build a house on my lot?”
 Here at Mangum Builders, we consider ourselves a dedicated partner in bringing your dream home to life, and that’s why we help you through the process of building on your own lot—from start to finish.
-We’ll visit your preferred lot to assess positioning of your home on the lot, site costs, utility services, wells and septic systems, and more.
-After that, we’ll begin construction to deliver an extraordinary home that brings your your unique vision to life.
+We’ll visit your preferred lot to assess the placement of your home on the space, utility services, site costs, wells and septic systems, and more.
+After that, we’ll begin construction to deliver an extraordinary home that brings you your unique vision to life.